 Starbuck’s Pumpkin Spice Latte originally designed to incorporate the flavour of a pumpkin pie in the drink.
 First, it was a pumpkin spice syrup which is a condensed artificial pumpkin and spice flavour.
 A few years later after the launch, real pumpkin flavour started to be used.
 It was marketed through social media a new flavour for the first time.
 It was a big hit with many.
 In America 2014, Starbucks earned $80 million in revenue on pumpkin spice lattes alone.
 This was contributed to social media marketing and the convenience of Starbuck’s easily found locations.
-Their social media content is syrupy at best because a positive happy message is more effective than the alternative.
+Their social media content is syrupy at best because a positive happy message is more effective than the alternative corporate advertisement.
 The abbreviation of Pumpkin Spice Latte is sometimes turned into People Support Love on their social posts and their chalkboard street signs.

 The colour in all of the advertisements that come out mid-September to early November is based on the baked pumpkin pie.
 The slightly dark rustic brown-orange is used on promotional products and advertisements for the short-lived season of Fall.
 The colour is connected with the change of seasons, the leaves turning different shades of yellow, orange and red, weather getting cooler and pumpkins being ready for harvest.

-Before the Pumpkin Spice “craze”, there was the maple.
+Before the Pumpkin Spice “craze”, there was maple sugar.
 This completely depends if you are in the North American area near Canada.
 There was a big fascination of having everything a sugary maple flavour.
 There still is but not as dominant as before.
 All of the retail shelves would be covered in maple products until the end of winter or the new years.
 Furthermore, there was the big Christmas season with everything cinnamon in flavour and somewhat in colour.
 But cinnamon was always a part of the shopping season and was not alone with gingerbread, peppermint and mulled wine.